Kyniska/core/README.md

 - No religion as modern civilization defined it acknowledged
 - All skins colors accepted.
 Heritage does not disqualify
-- Agreement that personal behavior will honor organizing principles accepted by community (laws)
+- Agreement that personal behavior will honor (align with) organizing principles (laws) accepted by community

 # Loyalties to consider for group placement (Strings)